embarklabs/subspace/examples/reactive-graphql/README.md

 In a different session, execute
 ```
-node -r esm src/index.js
+node src/index.js
 ```

-You'll see in the console how the state changes everytime phoenix receives an event.
+You'll see in the console the result of the graphql query

 *Note*: this is a simple example application that does not include error handling for the web3 connection.
 Be sure `ganache-cli` is running in `localhost:8545` before executing the dapp.